-A New Way of Life Reentry Project (ANWOL) is a grassroots, nonprofit organization founded in 1998 by Susan Burton.
-Susan was formerly incarcerated; trapped in the criminal justice system for two decades before finding freedom and sobriety in 1997.
-She has since made it her life’s mission to help other women adversely affected by the problems of incarceration and addiction by providing them with safety, support, and a second chance.
+A New Way of Life (ANWOL) is a grassroots, nonprofit organization founded in 1998 by Susan Burton.
+After Susan’s five-year old son was accidentally hit and killed by a car, Susan numbed her grief through alcohol and drugs.
+As a result, she became enmeshed in the criminal justice system for nearly two decades before finding freedom and sobriety in 1997.
+She has since made it her life’s mission to help other people adversely affected by the problems of incarceration by providing them with safety and support.
 For her efforts, she was named a CNN Top Ten Hero for 2010.
 She was also awarded the prestigious Citizen Activist Award from the Harvard Kennedy School of Government.
+In recognition of her insight and leadership, she was appointed by Los Angeles County Supervisor, Mark Ridley Thomas to be a member of the Los Angeles County Sybil Brand Commission for Institutional Inspections.
+In June of 2013, ANWOL was honored with a Ford Freedom Unsung Award that salutes "organizations that have positively impacted communities with achievements that inform and inspire others.”
+Susan is currently a recipient of both the Encore Purpose Prize (2012) and a James Irvine Foundation Leadership Award (2014).
+In 2015, on the 50th Anniversary of Selma and the Voting Rights Act, Susan Burton was named by the Los Angeles Times as one of eighteen New Civil Rights Leaders in the nation.

 Our Supportive Reentry Housing Program offers a network of five safe reentry homes in South Los Angeles that provide essential services for up to 25 formerly incarcerated women and their children at a time.
 Women are provided with pickups from jail or prison, transportation to their appointments, referrals to community services and assistance/advocacy to navigate helping systems.
 They receive all the necessities of daily living such as healthy meals, clothing and toiletries.
 They are provided with access to 12-step recovery programs, job training, education, computer training, personal empowerment, financial planning and communication-building workshops – all designed to facilitate their self-sufficiency.